vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     > **Information**: The **Message** class is documented [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.client.message?view=azure-dotnet)

-1. Locate the `// INSERT CreateMessageString method below here` comment.
+1. Locate the `// INSERT CreateMessageString method below here` comment, and then position the cursor on a blank line below the comment.

 1. To construct the **CreateMessageString** method that creates a JSON string from the sensor readings, enter the following code: